Multibit-Legacy/multibit-website-legacy/README.md

 1. Run up the site application as detailed in the earlier sections
 1. Use Firebug/Developer Tools to preview the effect you're after
-1. For CSS, locate the `main.less` file and edit to accommodate your changes otherwise just edit the HTML
+1. For CSS, use Firebug/Developer Tools to preview the effect you're after then locate the `main.less` file and edit to accommodate your changes otherwise
+1. For HTML just edit the appropriate file under `src/main/resources/views/html`
 1. Stop the site application process (CTRL+C)
 1. Run `mvn package` to rebuild with the newly generated `main.css`
 1. Restart with `java -jar target/multibit-site-<version>.jar server site-config.yml`